Matterbridge Logo Matterbridge development

 Always keep your local instance of matterbridge up to date.

-Some error messages are logged on start when a plugin has wrong imports or configurations and the plugin will be disabled to prevent instability and crashes.
+Some error messages are logged on start when a plugin has invalid imports or configuration and the plugin will be disabled to prevent instability and crashes.

 To install i.e. https://github.com/Luligu/matterbridge-example-accessory-platform